 The 2021-2022 NASF Annual Report highlights the association’s many efforts to advance the policy and communications priorities of its membership.
 In the last 12 months, NASF has had a number of notable successes:

-Led strategic communication efforts to boost the relevance of NASF’s policy positions in Washington, D.C., and the reputation of state foresters nationwide with strategic communications.
-NASF advanced the interests of state foresters by advocating for annual appropriations for key federal cooperative forestry programs through the annual appropriations process and earned national media.
-The association also released three short films as part of a video series called “Tree Stories,” and launched several new Smokey Bear public service announcements featuring a (fictional) Smokey AI Assistant with answers to Americans’ top questions about outdoor fire safety.
+Boosted the relevance of NASF’s policy positions in Washington, D.C., and the reputation of state foresters nationwide with strategic communications.
+NASF advanced the interests of state foresters by advocating for key federal cooperative forestry programs through the annual appropriations process and earned national media.
+The association also released three short films as part of a video series called “Tree Stories,” featuring footage from each of NASF’s three regions, and launched an online clearinghouse for forest carbon resources.

-NASF’s Executive Committee established policy priorities for the association that the membership and staff worked to advance throughout 2022.
+Established policy priorities for the association that the membership and staff worked to advance throughout 2022.
 In July 2022, NASF President Christopher Martin testified in-person before the House Agriculture Subcommittee on Conservation and Forestry in a hearing titled “A 2022 Review of the Farm Bill: Forestry.”
 NASF also advocated for the passage of impactful legislation and two massive spending bills, in addition to providing official comments on legislative amendments and administrative actions and proposals.

-Facilitated national partnerships and industry-wide coalitions.
+Led national partnerships and industry-wide coalitions.
 NASF committees helped enhance state-level coordination among industry partners, scale data projects, inform federal-level proposals, and modernize reporting for federal forest-related programs.
 NASF also debuted new Smokey Bear PSAs and products in the State Foresters Store, including coloring pages, posters, and wildfire prevention flyers co-created by NASF and its Cooperative Forest Fire Prevention program partners.